ShreyasSSN/climateDetector/README.md

 # climateDetector
 A funny prank application that tells about the climate
 ##Overview
-It is just a simple application that tells you are an idiot until you accept it.
+It is just a simple application that pranks you to telling the climate